zdykstra/tmuxc/README.md

 * `tmuxc -h my.remote.server.com` to connect to the remote host, under the default session of 'global-session'

 Hosts and sessions do not need to be in the configuration file.
 You can simply run `tmuxc` as-is.
 The configuration file is just parsed by the internal `tmuxc -l` rofi mode to present a session launcher for you.

+When a terminal is closed with out exiting the program running in the tmux window (e.g. exiting a shell), that specific window is marked as 'ignored' for the life of the tmuxc process.
+That means that when you create a new window, the one you just closed and a new one do not open up.
+You can re-open all windows for a session by running `tmuxc -m` and selecting Open All Windows, and then picking a session if multiple exist.